 Complete 45 credits in courses at the 3000, 4000, or 5000-level toward overall degree requirements; and

-Transcripts for courses taken prior to the student's first semester at the College must be submitted to the Office of Enrollment Services as part of the admission procedure.
+Transcripts for courses taken prior to the student's first semester at SUNY Old Westbury must be submitted to the Office of Enrollment Management as part of the admission procedure.

 Appeal of Transfer Credit Evaluation

-If you do not agree with the evaluation of your transfer credits you may appeal to the Director of Transfer Services in the Office of the Registrar.
+If you do not agree with the evaluation of your transfer credits you may appeal to the Director of Transfer Services.
 The appeal must be made in writing in the form of a letter or e-mail along with supporting documentation.
 The appeal letter must outline the reasons for the appeal and be submitted with a syllabus of the course(s) in question and any other documents that may support the appeal.
 You will receive a response to your appeal within 10 business days of the receipt of the appeal.

 Appeal letters and documents must be submitted to: